-It may be necessary in some installations to adjust the level of one or more channels from an external control system.
+It may be necessary in some installations to adjust the level of one or more channels from an external control system (e.g., Crestron, AMX, etc.).
 If the REMOTE LEVEL ports are not required for RL-1 Series remote control plates, they may be used to receive DC voltages from the external system to effect these adjustments.

-Audio level can be controlled over its full range with a DC voltage of 0 to $\pm$ 10 V. The pinout of the REMOTE LEVEL port is as follows:
+Audio level can be controlled over its full range with a DC voltage of 0 to +10 V. The pinout of the REMOTE LEVEL port is as follows: